 Do you need help planning your wedding?
-Where do you start?
-Are you looking for a wedding planner, or a wedding coordinator?
-Maybe you've already called various venues and spoken with their venue coordinator.
-The services all sound familiar so if you're finding it a little confusing, you're not alone.
-Actually, each provides a very different service so it helps to know what services you're looking for before you start to spend your wedding budget.
-A wedding planner works with many different kinds of vendors, from bridal shops and wedding photographers to DJs and gift registry services.
-Their experience with many different kinds of weddings allows them to offer a wide variety of options you can choose from based on availability, theme, complexity, and price.
-As they learn more about your personal tastes and preferences, they're able to personalize your wedding day.
+Are you looking for a wedding planner or a wedding coordinator?
+Maybe you've already called various venues and spoken with the venue coordinator.
+The services they offer can start to become overwhelming to many couples.
+Each site provides very different services, so it helps to know what you want before you start to spend your wedding budget.
+A wedding planner works with all types of vendors, from bridal shops, wedding photographers, DJ's and gift registry services.
+Their experience with coordinating a variety of weddings allows them to offer options based on availability, theme, complexity, and budget.
+As they learn more about your tastes and preferences, they're able to personalise your wedding day.
 As a certified professional, a wedding planner is hired by you to represent your best interests and to work with reputable suppliers on your behalf.
 They're also required to follow the ethical guidelines that prevent them from receiving any personal gain from working with particular vendors.
 Instead, their professional affiliations work in your favour, allowing them to pass on any savings directly to you and make the most of your budget.

-Each of these planning roles can be an asset to you as you think about how you want to plan your wedding.
+Each of these planning options can be an asset to you as you think about how you want to plan your wedding.
 Understanding the differences and limitations of each can help you avoid disappointment by having realistic expectations.
 If you'd like to arrange a free meeting to talk about your wedding planning, please call us at 250.772-3080.